graalvm/taming-build-time-initialization/README.md

 All sub-classes of a run-time class (or interface with default methods) must also be a runtime class.
 Otherwise, initialization of that class would also initialize the run-time class.
 (Inverse rule from the rule of build-time initialization.)

+Run-Time initialized classes must not end up in the image heap.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ## Hidden Dangers of Class Initialization

-### Security vulnerabilities: private cryptographic keys, random seeds, etc.
+### Security Vulnerabilities: private cryptographic keys, random seeds, etc.

 Storing security-sensitive information such as private keys or having a PRNG in static fields of classes initialized at build time is a recipe for trouble.
 The keys in such classes would remain in the image executable, readily discoverable by Eve.
 PRNGs in static fields initialized with a random seed during the image build would always use the same seed, leading to the exact same sequence of numbers being generated in every application run.